 Wynwood Doors Artists

 In 2010, Tony Goldman added the Wynwood Doors to the lot adjacent to the Wynwood Walls complex.
 He turned a piece of land that was formerly a dump into a park with boulders and beautiful trees.
 On the blank back walls of a section of this land, he installed metal roll-down gates to break up the 100-foot total width (with two 30-foot side panels and a blacktop surface covering 3,000 square feet), thereby bringing more canvases to the mural project.
 On the 15 gates and the walls underneath them, his idea was to feature smaller works by artists who don't necessarily work on a monumental scale, and to turn the public on to more of the language of the graffiti and street art movement.

-Tony describes his vision for the Wynwood Doors: "I wanted to create this kind of 'road warrior,' desolate, deteriorated, forgotten, inner-city street scene that had all of the street frontage closed down with rolling gates.
+Tony described his vision for the Wynwood Doors: "I wanted to create this kind of 'road warrior,' desolate, deteriorated, forgotten, inner-city street scene that had all of the street frontage closed down with rolling gates.
 I wanted to wrap this area in gates of different sizes, helter-skelter, and then I wanted to bomb it, write it and tag it—but by the best bombers and writers available in the country, really let it be the worst of a graffiti-laden forgotten neighborhood.
 This would be my homage and tip of the hat to early writers.
 And then—because there's always got to be a surprise in a Goldman project—I wanted the opportunity to have, like any museum does, a portrait gallery.
 I wanted the surprise of rolling the gates up and revealing a whole collection of humanly scaled works by a host of different artists."

 Outside The Walls Artists